matthewchung74/stock_algo_eval/README.md

 - **Multi-horizon Analysis**: Evaluate performance across different prediction horizons
 - **Market Regime Analysis**: Test performance across different market conditions

 **Bottom Line**: In financial forecasting, **domain expertise, feature engineering, and implementation quality often matter more than model complexity**.
 Traditional methods remain highly competitive and should be the starting point for any serious financial prediction system.
+However, **Lag-Llama demonstrates that purpose-built foundation models with proper implementation can achieve excellent results** and represent a promising direction for time series forecasting.

 ## 📚 References